Biting Off More Than You Can Chewzenberry

 Biting off more than you can chew can be a good thing, sometimes.
 Many of you know that we have sponsored an amateur cycling team for about 5 years now.
 Emma and I are both in love with anything that involves a bicycle.
 I had been racing for many years on other teams and instead of promoting other companies I thought, “why not promote my own company by racing and riding with the Zenberry logo all over my team kit (uniform)?”
 We are a small team with a few successes but we all love racing and riding together when we can.
 The 2018 season was sparse on racing but it was going to end with some unforeseen challenges.

 I usually plan my training so I peak (be in top physical racing shape) twice per year.
 Once at the end of Spring and then again at the end of Summer.
 My favorite race in the world is on Labor Day weekend called the Green Mountain Stage Race (GMSR).
 This event is 4 days of really tough racing, drawing talented racers from across the US and Canada.
-This year the Pro/1 race had pros from New Zealand, France and Canada as well as the talented Pro Tour racer, Nate Brown (EF Education), who has finished the Giro d’Italia and Tour de France.
+2018 the Pro/1 race had pros from New Zealand, France and Canada as well as the talented Pro Tour racer, Nate Brown (EF Education), who has finished the Giro d’Italia and Tour de France.
 In 2017 he wore the Polka Dot (KOM) jersey at the Tour for 2 days making him the only American in history to do so.
 Yeah, he was at GMSR and guess what?
 He didn’t win.
 That shows how tough this race is.
-I was never so happy to not be a Cat 1, that’s for sure.
+I have never been so happy to not be a Cat 1.

 Stage 1 is a short but painful time trial where you race, one at a time, against the clock.
 The winner has the fastest time over the course.